Dual AGN in the Horizon-AGN simulation and their link to galaxy and massive black hole mergers, with an excursus on multiple AGN: Properties of dual AGN

 We examine the distribution of Eddington ratios (\fedd) of primary and secondary AGN in Fig.~\ref{fig:fedd_distr}.
 If we apply the same luminosity cut to all AGN, the distribution of \fedd~for primary AGN is similar to that of the full AGN sample, with only a slight tendency to higher \fedd~for the primaries as redshift decreases.
 Applying mass cuts to the MBH or galaxy does not change the situation dramatically, although at high redshift the primaries in dual AGN appear somewhat weaker than the full AGN sample.
 The reason is simply that applying a mass cut in the presence of a luminosity threshold removes from the sample low-mass highly accreting MBHs.
 This will appear more strongly when we discuss secondary AGN.

 Secondary AGN have a more varied behaviour.
-First, they are generally weaker accretors compared to the whole AGN sample (of which dual AGN are a subsample).
+First, they are generally slightly weaker accretors compared to the whole AGN sample (of which dual AGN are a subsample).
 Note that in this paper we define primary and secondary based on the AGN luminosity, not on the mass of the galaxies hosting the AGN, therefore this is not in disagreement with \cite{2015MNRAS.447.2123C} and \cite{2016MNRAS.458.1013S}.
 We indeed confirm here on a larger sample the anti-correlated behaviour of \fedd~and mass of the host galaxies found in previous studies, as shown\footnote{For dual AGN hosted in the same galaxy at the time of observation, we show the galaxy mass ratio at the time of their merger, therefore \fedd~and the galaxy mass are not measured at the same time.} in Fig.~\ref{fig:fedd_q}.
 The MBH in the least massive galaxy has a higher Eddington ratio, but being generally less massive the combination is such that the ratio of luminosities does not scale clearly with the ratio of galaxy masses.
+The differences with the general population are not large, and for instance \cite{2021ApJ...922...83T} find dual quasars inhabit the same (broad) region as single quasars.
+We expand on quantitative differences in the next section.

 Imposing mass cuts alters the distribution in Fig.~\ref{fig:fedd_distr} substantially.
 Requiring both MBHs to be heavier than $10^7 \msun$ pushes the distribution to lower \fedd, because the Eddington ratio decreases as MBH mass increases (see Fig.~\ref{fig:fedd_mass}) and many secondaries have low mass and high \fedd.
 The change in shape when imposing a galaxy mass cut is caused by a combination of the same effect with the presence of low-mass MBHs with high accretion rates in high-mass galaxies: generally these are not the central MBHs and they appear mostly at high-redshift since galaxies are gas-rich and significant accretion can occur also in the non-central region.
 Relaxing the condition on the luminosity of the secondary cures somewhat these changes in the distribution at high redshift.
 At low redshift the trends remain but the behaviour is less extreme.